 Computational journalism, algorithmic accountability, narrative data visualization, and online commenting systems

 Children's interface technologies, educational applications, children as design partners, digital libraries, mobile computing, online communities.

-Personalized interfaces, interaction techniques, assistive technology, and information and communication technologies for development.
+Personalized interfaces, accessibility, interaction techniques, and information and communication technologies for development

 Social Networks, trust, intelligent interfaces, emergency and disaster response systems